bekk/bekk-christmas/post/elm/unpacking-single-constructor-custom-types.md

     weight / (height * height)
 ```

 Now, while this function works correctly, it's not exactly a pleasant experience to use.
-Consider the following code:
+Consider, for example, the following code, where we use the `bodyMassIndex` function:

 ```elm
 viewBmi : Model -> Html a